 Ajaya Mahala belongs to Orissa, a state of India.
 A post-graduate in Economics, he is working as an officer under the Indian Revenue Service, Government of India in Pune.
 He is into poetry and photography.
 Haiku is his new found joy.
 He won three contests recently, achieving Second Prize in the Diogen Best Autumn Haiku 2013, Top Place in the Indian Kukai #3, January 2014, and Top Place in the Carribean Kigo Kukai, February 2014 – Top Place.
 His haiku have been published in Mainichi Daily News, AHG, and Asahi Haikuist Network.
 A few acceptances await publication.

 Patrick M. Pilarski is the co-editor of DailyHaiku and associate poetry editor for DailyHaiga.
-His first full-length collection of haiku, tanka, haibun, and related forms, Huge Blue, was released in 2009 by Leaf Press, and he is the author of two chapbooks.
+His collection of haiku, tanka, haibun, and related forms, Huge Blue, was released in 2009 by Leaf Press, and he is the author of two chapbooks.
 Patrick's writing has appeared in journals and anthologies across North America, Europe, Australia, and Japan.
 Recent credits include The Fiddlehead, Modern Haiku, The Heron's Nest, Frogpond, contemporary haibun, and Take Five: Best Contemporary Tanka.
-He has served as Vice President for the League of Canadian Poets, and is currently a postdoctoral fellow in computing science at the University of Alberta.
+He has served as Vice President for the League of Canadian Poets, and is a professor at the University of Alberta.
 Patrick may be contacted at DailyHaiku; more information on Patrick's work can be found online at www.pilarski.ca.

 Editor photos by r. edwards photography.